-Federal Criminal Defense Lawyers in the United States District Court of Minnesota
+Federal Criminal Defense Lawyers in U.S. District Court of Minnesota

 For a person accused of a crime, federal court is a daunting place to be.
 The power of the federal government is awesome.
 And its laws are harsh and cruel.
 But an experienced federal criminal defense lawyer can protect your Liberty.

 The first time a person becomes aware of a federal criminal court problem, is either the receipt of a target letter, or a Summons or Arrest on a federal Grand Jury Indictment.